ErpNetDocs/tech/advanced/scripting/domain-model/entity-operations.md

     salesOrderLine.SalesOrder = salesOrder;
     salesOrderLine.LineNo = (i + 1) * 10;
     salesOrderLine.Product = Domain.General.Products.ProductsRepository.createNew();
-    salesOrderLine.Quantity = new Domain.Quantity(10, null);
+    salesOrderLine.Quantity = new Domain.Types.Quantity(10, null);
 }
 ```

-This technique gives you more control over property assignment and is especially helpful for more complex initialization or conditional logic.
+This technique gives you more control over attribute assignment and is especially helpful for more complex initialization or conditional logic.

 ## Update

-Entities can be updated by setting their properties to new values.
+Entities can be updated by setting their attributes to new values.

-If you have a reference to an entity- whether retrieved via `query()`, `getById()`, or from the `subject` variable- you can modify its properties directly in your script.
+If you have a reference to an entity- whether retrieved via `query()`, `getById()`, or from the `subject` variable- you can modify its attributes directly in your script.

-### Updating properties
+### Updating data attributes

 Here's how to update fields of an existing entity: